THE KOEHLER COLLECTION

 Becky has been composing since she was a teenager.
 Becky is a swift composer finding herself with a little phrase in her head and searching for a piece of paper (or napkin) to scribble down the idea.
 She tells me deciding the title for her finished piece is the hard part.
 I, on the other hand, work in reverse.
 My inspiration begins with a clear title or image, and then I fret as notes seem to come to me ever-so-slowly.

 Both Becky and I were music majors in college, though she took her pre-med studies and continued on to become a dentist, while I became a professional musician and music educator.
 I was a string arranger for more than twenty-five years when I realized I had not written my own tune in over a decade.
-To set an example for my students, I began a “tune-a-month” challenge in 2013, and to push myself into sharing, recorded several of them on my albums with pianist Daniel Kelly.
-Several years later I was commissioned to compose several fiddle tunes for The Orchestra of New York which was a thrill.
+To set an example for my students, I began a “tune-a-month” challenge in 2013, and to push myself into sharing, recorded several of them on my albums.
+Several years later I was commissioned to compose a suite of fiddle tunes for The Orchestra of New York which was a thrill.
 In 2023 I was honored to receive an Individual Artist Grant from the New York State Council on the Arts and found myself creating a massive composition & film project: Fiddling With Traditions, a new suite of tunes inspired by North Country folk artists.
 In 2026 I was honored with another Individual Artist Grant from the New York State Council on the Arts as part of “The Fiddlers’ POV” including an online tune bank, arrangements for The North Country Fiddle Orchestra, instructional fiddle worksheets and tune book.
+I finally consider myself a composer.

-This is a wonderful milestone to now publish The Koehler Collection including seventy-five of our original tunes in three volumes.
+This is a wonderful milestone to now share The Koehler Collection with our original tunes!
 May you enjoy the stories behind this music and the experience of playing these melodies and harmonies with family and friends.

 THE KOEHLER SISTERS • BIO